krischik/SteemRubyTutorial/Documents/Part-6.md

    public
 ```

-First we defined a constants for the three currencies / tokens on on the Steem blockchain.
+Defining constants for the three currencies / tokens on on the Steem blockchain.
 This reduces the risk of typing mistakes.

 ```ruby
       VESTS = "VESTS"